If you’re looking for 55 Gallon Drum projects, barrels can be great for Raised Bed Gardens and EarthBoxes.

 Next, to build the raised bed frame to hold the barrels.

-But first, for How-to videos on building earthboxes and barrel aquaponics, keep on reading.
+But first, we got some ‘How-to‘ videos on building earthboxes and barrel aquaponics below.

 Building a 55 Gallon Drum Earthbox